FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC2/doc/03MessageStructure.md

 #### Number of repeating groups

 A count nested repeating groups in this repeating group.
+The count includes non-repeating components, where `numInGroup` is restricted to 1.

 #### Number of variable-length fields